azai91/alfred-drive-workflow/README.md

 [Download](https://github.com/azai91/alfred-drive-workflow/releases/latest)

+## Requirements

+This workflow relies on features introduced in Alfred version 3.4.1.

 ## Getting Started

 The first time you use this workflow, you will be asked (in your default browser) to allow “Alfred Drive Workflow” to view and manage files in your Google Drive.